StarRocks/starrocks/docs/using_starrocks/data_lake_query_acceleration_with_materialized_views.md

 ### Choose a suitable refresh strategy

-Currently, StarRocks cannot detect partition-level data changes in Hudi catalogs and Iceberg catalogs.
+Currently, StarRocks cannot detect partition-level data changes in Hudi catalogs, Iceberg catalogs, and JDBC catalogs.
 Therefore, a full-size refresh is performed once the task is triggered.

 For Hive catalogs, you can enable the Hive metadata cache refresh feature to allow StarRocks to detect data changes at the partition level.
 Please note that the partitioning keys of the materialized view must be included in that of the base table.
 When this feature is enabled, StarRocks periodically accesses the Hive Metastore Service (HMS) or AWS Glue to check the metadata information of recently queried hot data.
 As a result, StarRocks can: